friendlyantz/cv/_includes/specialities.md

 ## Specialities

-- Software Engineer with experience in building scalable and distributed systems using Event-Driven Architecture with Ruby on Rails, Python, and AWS.
+- Software Engineer with experience in building scalable and distributed systems using Event-Driven Architecture with Ruby on Rails, Python, PostgreSQL and AWS.
 - Expertise in Business-Driven Development and Test-Driven Development, with a strong focus on delivering value for money.